almostearthling/when-command/README.md

 There are several types of condition available:

 1. **Interval based**: After a certain time interval the associated tasks are executed, if the condition is set to repeat checks, the tasks will be executed again regularly after the same time interval.
 2. **Time based**: The tasks are executed when the time specification is matched.
+Time definitions can be partial, and in that case only the defined parts will be taken into account for checking: for instance, if the user only specifies minutes, the condition is verified at the specified minute for every hour.
 3. **Command based**: When the execution of a specified command gives the expected result (in terms of **exit code**, **stdout** or **stderr**), the tasks are executed.
 The way the test command is specified is similar (although simpler) to the specification of a command in the *Task* definition dialog box.
 The command is run in the same environment (and startup directory) as **When** at the moment it was started.
 4. **Idle time based**: When the session has been idle for the specified amount of time the tasks are executed.
 This actually is implemented as a shortcut to the command based condition based upon the `xprintidle` command, which must be installed for the applet to work properly.
-5. **System event based**: The tasks are executed when a certain system event occurs.
-Currently only *startup* and *shutdown* are the implemented system events.
+5. **Event based**: The tasks are executed when a certain event occurs.
+Currently only *startup* and *shutdown* are the implemented events.

 Also, the condition configuration interface allows to decide: